discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

 ---
-title: 'Seraph Firebrand'
+title: Seraph Firebrand
-date: '2021-07-25'
+date: 2021-07-25
-rating: 'Good'
+rating: Good
-role: 'Hybrid'
+role: Hybrid
-profession: 'Guardian'
+profession: Guardian
-specialization: 'Firebrand'
+specialization: Firebrand
-skills: [9153, 9251, 9084, 9128, 9093]
-boons: ['Quickness', 'Fury', 'Might', 'Stability', 'Swiftness', 'Aegis']
+skills:
+  - 9153
+  - 9251
+  - 9084
+  - 9128
+  - 9093
-conditions: ['Burning']
+conditions:
+  - Burning
+boons:
+  - Quickness
+  - Fury
+  - Might
+  - Stability
+  - Swiftness
+  - Aegis
-code: '[&DQEQGjEvPj5LFwAAehYAAAAAAAAWAQAAiRIAAAAAAAAAAAAAAAAAAAAAAAA=]'
+code: "[&DQEQGjEvPj5LFwAAehYAAAAAAAAWAQAAiRIAAAAAAAAAAAAAAAAAAAAAAAA=]"
-classification: [5, 3, 4, 3, 4]
+classification:
+  - 5
+  - 3
+  - 4
+  - 3
+  - 4
 ---
 The **<Specialization text="Seraph Firebrand" name="Firebrand"/>** is a build for groups to use instead of a **<Specialization text="Heal Firebrand" name="Firebrand"/>**.
 It provides more than enough healing for most groups, permanent <Boon name="Quickness"/>, a large chunk (15-18 stacks) of <Boon name="might"/> and on demand <Boon name="Stability"/> and <Boon name="Aegis"/>, whilst dealing a decent amount of damage.
 It is especially strong in PuGs where often a **<Specialization text="Heal Firebrand" name="Firebrand"/>** is overkill, especially in condi groups, but the convenience of having a more supportive player pumping out important boons such as <Boon name="might"/>, <Boon name="Stability"/>, <Boon name="Aegis"/> and heals is invaluable.

 <Divider text="Equipment"/>

 The general idea of this build is to leverage the Seraph stat combo (<Attribute name="Precision"/>, <Attribute name="Healing Power"/>, <Attribute name="Condition Damage"/> and <Attribute name="Concentration"/>).
 This gives a high amount of <Attribute name="Healing Power"/> and <Attribute name="Condition Damage"/>.
 It then uses Runes, Sigils and Food to cap <Condition name="Burning"/> duration allowing you to deal a good amount of damage.
-There are two variants shown below; a Seraph variant and a Celestial variant.
+There are three variants shown below; a Seraph variant, Celestial variant and a Celestial Heal variant.
 The Seraph Variant is a more offensive build and offers the most damage.
-While the Celestial variant is much more supportive.
-Both of these builds can be optimised further with a mix of gear to suit your needs using our [gear optimizer](http://old.discretize.eu).
+The Celestial variant is slightly less damage but also a better option if playing outside of fractals.
+While the Celestial Heal variant is much more supportive and a last resort before swapping to <BuildLink build="Heal Firebrand" specialization="Firebrand"/> .
+All of these builds can be optimised further with a mix of gear to suit your needs using our [gear optimizer](http://old.discretize.eu).

 <Tabs>
 <Tab title="Seraph Variant">
 **This is the standard build variant.
-It provides higher damage then the Celestial build whilst still providing more than enough support for most groups.**
+It provides higher damage then the Celestial build in fractals whilst still providing more than enough support for most groups.**
 <Grid>
 <GridItem sm="4">
 <Armor weight="Heavy" helmAffix="Seraph" helmRune="Balthazar" shouldersAffix="Seraph" shouldersRune="Balthazar" coatAffix="Seraph" coatRune="Balthazar" glovesAffix="Seraph" glovesRune="Balthazar" leggingsAffix="Seraph" leggingsRune="Balthazar" bootsAffix="Seraph" bootsRune="Balthazar" helmInfusionId="49432" shouldersInfusionId="49432" coatInfusionId="49432" glovesInfusionId="49432" leggingsInfusionId="49432" bootsInfusionId="49432"/>